 Guide to Determining ERP Project Duration

 An ERP implementation is a major project, requiring organizations to invest substantial time and resources to ensure the new software will create tangible ROI.
 As you might expect, the answer to our titular question is not fixed.
 The length of time it takes to implement your Epicor ERP instance depends on a number of variables.
-Determining how long it will take to complete the project is no easy task, but it must be done accurately.
-Wrongly estimating the go-live date could create an inaccurate schedule that ultimately costs your business more time and money.
+Determining how long it will take to complete the project is no easy task, but it must be done as accurately as possible.
+Wrongly estimating the go-live date could result in an impossible schedule that ultimately costs your business more time and money.
 No pressure, right?

 But putting together your ERP timeline can and must be done.
 To offer some insight into this issue, we spoke to one of Datix's ERP consultants, who has been working with enterprise software since 1992.
 Here, he explains how businesses can go about setting a realistic calendar for their Epicor implementation.
 His ERP expertise can make the difference between success and failure for your upcoming project.
 Let's get some answers: